 ‘Mr Bashful, if I were wealthy I could give up my lousy job and follow my heart – I could write my book and say all the things I’ve been aching to say.
 My soul would be nourished and I would enjoy my life considerably.
 Therefore, surely having that money would make me happier?’

 Yes, money is wonderful stuff – it can help charities do their work and it can help us follow our heart.
 Yes, you need money to follow your heart and write your book, but you also need a keyboard, a computer, time, electricity, your typing fingers, etc. To say your keyboard is adding to your core happiness would be silly; to say money is adding to your core happiness is just as silly.
-Only the act of following your heart contributes to your core happiness.
+It’s the act of following your heart which is contributing to your core happiness.
 Those other things: money, time, electricity . . . are just the means.

 ‘You seem to be against money.’